subspace/subnomicon/docs/network/network_protocols.md

 ## Synchronization

-Subspace Network employs an adaptive synchronization protocol to sync nodes to the latest state of the network efficiently.
+Autonomys Network employs an adaptive synchronization protocol to sync nodes to the latest state of the network efficiently.
 The adaptive protocol chooses between DSN sync and block sync based on how deep the node is behind.

 ### DSN Sync